amabdulr/CNWG/Chunking.md

 **Information Types and Titling Rules:**

 1. **Task**
    - **Purpose**: Instructs the user on the step commands to perform a task.
+Always include a clear action verb in every step command.
    - **User Response**: Perform the task successfully by following the step commands.
    - **Step Command Rules**: Provide a single direction to follow, ensuring it includes a clear action verb.
 Step commands can be simple or complex.
 A simple command consists of an action verb and either an object noun or a prepositional phrase.
 A complex command includes the following:
          - If-condition: Specify conditions under which the action is taken.